-1 (2) Law enforcement officers of the department of [public 2 safety; the attorney general; 3 [(3) Conservation and resources enforcement officers of the 4 department of land and natural resources; 5 (4)] (3) Members of the Army or Air National Guard when 6 assisting civil authorities in disaster relief, 7 emergency management, or law enforcement functions, 8 subject to the requirements of section 121-34.5; and 9 [-(5)] (4) Vendors providing electric guns to the 10 individuals described in paragraphs (1) through $[\frac{(4)}{};]$ 11 (3); 12 provided that electric guns shall at all times remain in the 13 custody a nd control of the law enforcement officers of the 14 county po lice departments, the law enforcement officers of the 15 departmen t of [public safety, the conservation and resources 16 enforceme nt officers of the department of land and natural 17 resources ${7}$] the attorney general, or the members of the Army or 18 Air Natio nal Guard.
-19 (d) The county police departments of this State, the 20 departmen t of [public safety, the department of land and natural 21 resources ${ au}$] the attorney general, and the army and air national
+1 (2) Law enforcement officers of the department of [public 2 safety;] the attorney general; 3 [(3) Conservation and resources enforcement officers of the 4 department of land and natural resources; 5 (4)] (3) Members of the Army or Air National Guard when 6 assisting civil authorities in disaster relief, 7 emergency management, or law enforcement functions, 8 subject to the requirements of section 121-34.5; and 9 [-(5) -] (4) Vendors providing electric guns to the 10 individuals described in paragraphs (1) through $[\frac{4}{7};$ 11 (3); 12 provided that electric guns shall at all times remain in the 13 custody a nd control of the law enforcement officers of the 14 county po lice departments, the law enforcement officers of the 15 departmen t of [public safety, the conservation and resources 16 enforceme nt officers of the department of land and natural 17 resources ${ au}$] the attorney general, or the members of the Army or 18 Air Natio nal Guard.
+19 (d) The county police departments of this State, the 20 departmen t of [public safety, the department of land and natural guard shall maintain records regarding every electric gun in 1 their custody and control.
+The records shall report every 2 3 instance of [usage] use of the electric guns; in particular, 4 records shall be maintained in a similar manner as for those of 5 discharging of firearms.
+The county police departments, the department of [public safety, the department of land and natural 6 resources,] the attorney general, and the army and air national 7 8 quard shall annually report to the legislature regarding these 9 records no later than twenty days before the beginning of each 10 regular session of the legislature.

-- 1 guard shall maintain records regarding every electric qun in - 2 their custody and control.
-The records shall report every - 3 instance of [usage] use of the electric guns; in particular, - 4 records shall be maintained in a similar manner as for those of - 5 discharging of firearms.
-The county police departments, the - 6 department of [public safety, the department of land and natural - 7 resources, the attorney general, and the army and air national - 8 guard shall annually report to the legislature regarding these - 9 records no later than twenty days before the beginning of each - 10 regular session of the legislature. - 11 (e) The department of [land and natural resources and the - 12 department of public safety] the attorney general shall ensure - 13 that each of its [conservation and resources enforcement - 14 officers and law enforcement officers who is authorized to use - 15 an electric gun and related equipment shall first receive - 16 training from the manufacturer or from a manufacturer-approved - 17 training program, as well as by manufacturer-certified or - 18 approved instructors in the use of electric guns prior to - 19 deployment of the electric guns and related equipment in public. - 20 [Training for conservation and resources enforcement officers of - 21 the department of land and natural resources and law enforcement
+21 resources,] the attorney general, and the army and air national

+The department of [land and natural resources and the 11 (e) 12 department of public safety] the attorney general shall ensure that each of its [conservation and resources enforcement 13 officers and] law enforcement officers who is authorized to use 14 an electric gun and related equipment shall first receive 15 16 training from the manufacturer or from a manufacturer-approved training program, as well as by manufacturer-certified or 17 approved instructors in the use of electric guns prior to 18 deployment of the electric guns and related equipment in public.
+19 20 [Training for conservation and resources enforcement officers of the department of land and natural resources and law enforcement 21